Process-optimized phase covariant quantum cloning: Introduction

 \tab The famous no-cloning theorem tells us that there exists no quantum operation that copies an arbitrary quantum state \cite{Park1970,Dieks1962,Wootters1982}.
 Despite this impossibility, the notion of approximate quantum cloning machines was introduced in 1996 \cite{Buzek1996}, and the topic has received extensive development over the past twenty-five years.
 The inability to universally copy states is a fundamental signature of ``quantumness" that has significant applications.
 In particular, the no-cloning theorem is essential for ensuring security in cryptographic tasks like quantum key distribution (QKD) \cite{Bennett1984}.
 A general overview of quantum cloning and its relevance to quantum information processing can be found in review papers such as \cite{Scarani2005, Fan2014}.

 An ideal $N\to M$ quantum cloner is a non-linear map

-for any density matrix $\rho$ of some $d$-dimensional system $\msf{S}$, and a quantum cloning machine (QCM) approximates this operation via a physically realizable quantum channel.
+for any density matrix $\rho$ of some $d$-dimensional system $\msf{S}$, and a quantum cloning machine (QCM) approximates this operation via a physically-realizable quantum channel.
 That is, an $N\to M$ QCM is a completely positive trace-preserving (CPTP) map $\mc{E}$ satisfying

 Different criteria are used to categorize QCMs.
 For instance, the QCM is called symmetric if $\sigma^{\msf{S}_i}:=\tr_{\overline{\msf{S}}_i}\sigma$ is the same reduced state for all $\msf{S}_i$, where $\tr_{\overline{\msf{S}}_i}$ indicates a partial trace over all subsystems but $\msf{S}_i$.
 An economic QCM is one that restricts to maps using no ancillary system other than the $\msf{S}_i$ output systems \cite{Buscemi2005}.
 Finally, universality of a QCM means that it clones all the input states equally well, and a QCM is optimal if the cloning process is simulated optimally with respect to a given figure of merit \cite{Scarani2005}.